Jessseee/Jessseee/posts/aoc/_posts/2020-12-08-day-8-handheld-halting.md

 ---
 title: Day 8 - Handheld Halting
 ---
 The day 8 input is a series of instructions, similar to a rudimentary assembly program.

+#### Part One
 For the first part we want to run through the program and see where it will run into an infinite loop.
 This is quite easy to catch, as we can be certain the program will end up in an infinite loop whenever it returns to an instruction it has already visited.

 There are three possible instructions in our program:
 - `acc` Increases the value of the global **accumulator**.